simonmichael/hledger/MANUAL.md

          comment  household stuff

 **skip** [*N*]
-:   Skip this number of CSV lines (1 by default).
+:   Skip this number of CSV records (1 by default).
-    Use this to skip the initial CSV header line(s).
+    Use this to skip CSV header lines.
     <!-- hledger tries to skip initial CSV header lines automatically. -->
     <!-- If it guesses wrong, use this directive to skip exactly N lines. -->
     <!-- This can also be used in a conditional block to ignore certain CSV records. -->